-You might be wondering why it's important to make your own snacks as opposed to buying granola bars or a ready to eat food.
-Many of the commercially prepared granola and energy bars have a significant amount of added sugar in them and in many cases, are not made with whole ingredients.
+You might be wondering why it's important to make your own snacks instead of buying granola bars or a ready to eat food.
+Many of the commercially prepared granola and energy bars have a significant amount of added sugar in them and, in many cases, are not made with whole ingredients.
 For example, when you make your own snacks and the recipe calls for walnuts, usually you add halved walnuts which add significant fiber and minerals to the food.
 In the case of commercially prepared energy bars, they grind the nuts and add smaller portions to the mixture.
-You simply don't get the same amount which makes a sizeable difference in the nutrient content of the food.
-In many cases, when you control the ingredients you can control the nutritional value...and that's important!
+You don't get the same amount that makes a sizeable difference in the food's nutrient content.
+In many cases, when you control the ingredients, you can control the nutritional value...and that's important!

 1 cup natural peanut butter ⅔ cup honey 2 teaspoons vanilla extract 2 cups shredded old-fashioned rolled oats 2 cups shredded unsweetened coconut 1 cup ground flaxseed 1 cup mini chocolate chips

 2. Add all the rest of the ingredients and mix well.

 3. Scoop mixture into 1" sized balls and place on a baking sheet.